gracefuldev/sixmilebridge/README.md

-# Secret Project Codename Negroni
+# Project for catching up to people without calendaring

 ## Development

 Assumption: we're running Docker for linux containers, and open this project in VSCode, and have the Remote Containers plugin for VSCode.

-### Cache volume
+### Docker compose

-you'll need a volume for the caching of all the gems!!!

-`docker volume create negronicache`

-In devcontainer.json, that gets mounted as a volume into the container.
+service 1: Rails.

+In development we use sqlite, so we don't need a db container

+service 2: Selenium

+Not yet used; it's for headlessly running system tests, someday

+volume: cache

+This is for bundle install, so we don't have to download the world again when we start a fresh container.

 ### Heroku login

 We mount login creds from your home directory into the container.

 Create `~/.netrc` if it doesn't yet exist on your computer.

+... is this still true?

 If you're going to deploy, then you'll need to log in to Heroku.